Director of Education and Advocacy Division

 Eleanor, in collaboration with the Marketing & Communications leadership team, is happy to have completed a new Marketing & Communications Division Strategic Plan to re-energize Hadassah’s top priorities and goal of creating a culture of Philanthropy.

-Sheryl Hoffman is the Director of Marketing and Special Projects.
+Sheryl Hoffman is the Associate Director, Director of Marketing and Special Projects.
 Sheryl's marketing experience spans 40 years in marketing agencies and corporate and non-profit organizations.
 Prior to joining Hadassah, Sheryl was the Director of External Affairs at Teachers College, Columbia University and the Executive Director of Marketing and Communications at Jewish National Fund.
 Sheryl is a past president of her synagogue and has also served on various boards and committees, including at the Jewish Theological Seminary in New York City.
 Sheryl graduated from Rutgers University with a BA in Communications.

 In her additional role as director of special projects, Sheryl explores opportunities and produces events where Hadassah can reach and cultivate new audiences, elevating Hadassah to be one of the most influential women's and Zionist organizations in the country.